 During the last years INSTAT started to introduce electronic data collection with CAPI in several surveys.
 Right now, several surveys are conducted using electronic data collection: Labour Force Survey, Demographic and Health Survey, Migration and Return Survey, Information and Communication Technology Survey, and two surveys conducted by INSTAT for the Bank of Albania (Enterprise Confidence Survey, Consumer Confidence Survey).
-The LFS is conducted regularly using Windows laptops, the other surveys use also Windows laptops while the surveys for the Bank of Albania were implemented with Android tablets.
+The LFS is conducted regularly using Windows laptops, while for other surveys conducted by INSTAT are implemented using Android tablets.
 In both cases the CAPI development was made by INSTAT, with technical assistance provided by different donors.

-Right now, basic knowledge about developing and testing CAPI applications exists within INSTAT, but it is not enough to develop and run a full in-house solution for the 2020 Census.
+The basic knowledge about developing and testing CAPI applications exists within INSTAT, but it is not enough to develop and run a full in-house solution for the Census.
 Moreover, the IT department of INSTAT is under dimensioned and understaffed.
 Temporary IT staff should be hired, and technical assistance provided for developing and testing the census CAPI platform and transmitting know-how to the INSTAT IT staff.
 These are the reasons why workshops trainings and study visits are planned in the project.